Chenxutql/starter-hugo-academic/content/project/example/index.md

 ---
 url_pdf: ""
-title: "iManta: a Manta ray-inspired Aerial Robot"
+title: "★ iManta: a Manta ray-inspired Aerial Robot"
 summary: "**(Video)** A new airship robot that mimics the manta ray’s movement and is suitable for indoor-environment applications"
 url_video: ""